 There is no ongoing development of geothermal resources on BLM administered surface or mineral estate within the planning area.
 No projections of geothermal development could be developed based on available information.
-However, given that the possibility of future geothermal development exists, an assumption was made regarding the possible size and disturbance associated with a theoretical geothermal development for the purpose of being able to analyze impacts associated with future geothermal development that might occur.
+However, given that the possibility of future geothermal development exists, an assumption was made regarding the possible size and disturbance associated with a theoretical geothermal development that might occur.

-Assumptions and methodology used to develop the updated projections below follow the assumptions and methodology used in the 2015 Wyoming Greater Sage-Grouse Land Use Plan Amendment.
-These were used along with new information to revise the projections provided to the current date and to analyze the proposed Alternatives.
-The trends described in the 2015 Wyoming Greater Sage-Grouse Land Use Plan Amendment and the RFDs for the Wyoming BLM field offices within the GRSG planning area generally remain in line with the levels of development occurring, however some documents did not fully anticipate the level of changes associated with technological improvements in horizontal and directional drilling.
+The 2015 GRSG plan for Wyoming did not fully anticipate the level of changes associated with technological improvements in horizontal and directional drilling.
 Improvements in horizontal drilling and geosteering technology have allowed for a reduction in surface impacts associated with developing of oil and gas.
 Multiple horizontal wells can be located on a single well pad and extend well bores horizontally for two or more miles out in the productive formations under ideal conditions.
 This allows a reduction in surface infrastructure as a single well pad can produce from the same area that would previously have required numerous conventional or less advanced wells in the past.
 This allows for a reduction in disturbance associated with development infrastructure such as roads and pipelines which now only route to a small number of multi-well pads rather than numerous pads across the landscape.
 Improvements in this technology also allow for greater development of resources in areas where NSO stipulations are applied.
 In basins where the characteristics of the productive formations are well suited to this type of development, including the Powder River Basin in the Buffalo Field Office and Casper Field Office, this has become the dominate form of development resulting in a reduction of surface impacts per unit of production.